-Shareholders that are individuals who have taxable income that exceeds a certain threshold in a tax year (linked to the CPI, which threshold is NIS 663,240 in the 2022 tax year), will be subject to an additional tax, referred to as High Income Tax, at the rate of 3% on their taxable income for such tax year which is in excess of such threshold.
+Shareholders that are individuals who have taxable income that exceeds a certain threshold in a tax year (linked to the CPI, which threshold is NIS 663,240 and NIS 698,280 in the 2022 and 2023 tax years, respectively), will be subject to an additional tax, referred to as High Income Tax, at the rate of 3% on their taxable income for such tax year which is in excess of such threshold.
 For this purpose, taxable income will include taxable capital gains from the sale of our shares and taxable income from dividend distributions.